Milofow/Milofow/Research/Cultural differences & ethics research.md

 ### Do you foresee ethical conflicts caused by your software?
 What kind of?
 Well I have my own project what is only mend to be for my own use, so there won't be any.
 But as group project we have real customers who could be using our software.
 Luckily our product won't be implemented directly, because it could cause some real issues publishing it like this.
 For starters all our communication is not protected, so maybe sensitive data could be retrieved by third parties.
 Which violates people's privacy, so it's not optimal designed with the public in mind (yet).
+If my software in my individual project is not working correctly people from the outside could control physical devices in my home, what is seriously

 <br>

 ### Can you do something to avoid or minimize these conflicts?
-Being aware of them is step one
+Being aware of them is step one to avoiding conflicts.
+Keep checking your implementations regularly and try to check it for ethical violations.
+A second thing to do is a code review, it could be that you developed something not ethical unintentionally, that someone else does notice.
+Test your UX alot to verify you don't have bad design patterns and everything you have in mind works correctly.
+Conclusion is ask a lot of feedback from different users.